GitHub-Coding-Challenge/devopsdaysams-actions/Contributing.md

 > Parts of this section are replicated in the [README](README.md) for convenience

-The #devopswallofzen coding challenge will happen on July 9, 2020, during Devopsdays Online Amsterdam.
+The #devopswallofzen coding challenge will happen on July 9, 2020, during [devopsdays oNLine](https://devopsdays.org/events/2020-amsterdam/welcome/).
 Be among the first contributors and solve the challenges.
 Then submit your solution to this repo, as described below.

 ## Contributing 🚩